 - Salt - Helps to balance out the sweet and tart flavors in the filling.

-- Blackberries - For this recipe you will need two 6 ounce boxes of fresh fruit.
+- Blackberries - For this recipe you will need two 6 ounce boxes of fresh or 12 ounces frozen fruit.

 - Cornstarch - Used to thicken the fruit juices into a thick blackberry pie filling.